Wedrix/watchtower/README.md

 Queries are automatically batched by the library.
 When multiple nodes with the same parent type and field name are resolved, they are combined into a single database query.

 The batch is shared by all matching nodes, so plugins that only depend on field arguments can be written like ordinary single-query filters and orderings.
-Plugins that depend on a specific parent row must construct the query for the whole batch rather than for one node.
-This commonly applies to filters or orderings that use `$node->parentId()`.
+Filters and orderings should not capture one concrete `$node->parentId()` value, because that value can be baked into a query reused by other matching parent nodes.

 ### Mutation Batching